gabrielDonnantuoni/msc-api-boilerplate/README.md

 # msc-api-boilerplate
-An API Boilerplate for the "Model Service Controller" architecture for nodejs projects.
+An API Boilerplate with MSC (Model Service Controller) architecture for nodejs projects.

+### Script in progress.
+Supporting in the moment:
+ - Databases: mongodb;
+ - Tests: MCS (Mocha Chai Sinon).